blueshen/ut-maven-plugin/README.md

 Maven Plugin for Generate Unit Test Code Template

->This is not aim to solve the whole unit test,but simple generate the neccessary code.
+>This tool is not designed to solve the problem of the whole unit testing, but simply to generate the necessary test code, and  improve the efficiency of write unit tests.

 ###Usage:

     <plugin>
         <groupId>cn.shenyanchao.ut</groupId>
         <artifactId>ut-maven-plugin</artifactId>